-- should not exceed €400 for practical courses five days or more in length, or €250 for practical courses less than five days in length.
-Most EMBO Practical Courses charge a registration fee (including accommodation) of approximately €200;
+- should not exceed €400 for practical courses five days or more in length, or €250 for practical courses less than five days in length; most EMBO Practical Courses charge a registration fee (including accommodation) of at least €200;

 - may be waived for selected students at the organizer's discretion;

 - should be €1,000 for participants from industry;

 - should be paid directly to the organizer (or the organizer's nominee) and included as income in the final financial statement.

-Organizers are requested to ensure a wide geographical representation of instructors and participants.
-Organizers are strongly encouraged to aim for a minimum of 30 % female representation when selecting speakers/instructors (if there is a lower proportion justification must be provided).
+When selecting speakers, organizers are requested to ensure a wide geographical representation without bias towards the host country.
+Organizers are strongly encouraged to aim for a minimum of 30% female representation when selecting speakers/instructors (if there is a lower proportion, justification must be provided).
 Applications with an excessive gender imbalance are generally not successful.

 Course instructors will normally give lectures on the theoretical basis and applications of the techniques being taught.
 These lectures are strictly for the course participants and should be part of a coherent, full-time programme.
 Instructors may be invited to deliver additional research seminars to the wider local research community.
 These seminars should be completely separate from the practical course (although practical course participants can be invited to attend the seminars).